apache/fury-site/docs/specification/xlang_implementation_guide.md

 because it owns an independent opaque EXT body.
 Private built-in registration validates only its expected internal type ID.
 These semantic checks use the existing serializer contracts and wire categories.
-Custom EXT registration is the only runtime consumer of `IS_WRAPPER`.
+Custom EXT registration is the only consumer of `IS_WRAPPER`.

 Dynamic values should resolve by the concrete target identity.
-When a runtime needs both directions, its serializer-provider-to-type-info and target-to-type-info indexes must point to the same immutable registration metadata and serializer harness rather than creating parallel metadata or serialization paths.
+When a Fory implementation needs both directions, its serializer-provider-to-type-info and target-to-type-info indexes must point to the same immutable registration metadata and serializer harness rather than creating parallel metadata or serialization paths.